 Josep Pla, a doyen of Catalan literature, condemned it as “horrible” for its theatrical excesses.
 Montaner himself was peeved.
 He skipped the opening ceremony because he hadn’t been paid.

 - Address: C/ Palau de la Música, 4-6, 08003 Barcelona

 - Hours:10:00 am to 3:30 pm, 9:00 am to 6:00 pm in August

 - Entry fee: Guided tour € 20, Self-guided tour € 15.

 - Metro: Urquinaona, line 4

 3. Casa Lleó Morera: the Mulberry Mansion

 Lying at the at the intersection of Paseo de Gracia and Consell de Cent is a true Spanish treasure, Casa Lleó Morera.
+It’s also known as Casa Rocamora.
 The Art Nouveau mansion is often overshadowed by its showy neighbor Casa Batlló.

 But it shouldn’t be.
 It’s lovely and vastly under appreciated.
 When the tourists clamor to Gaudi’s other master works, you can come here and feast your eyes on beautiful art and architecture.

 On 1902, Francesca Morera i Ortiz commissioned Montaner — the same architect of Palau de la Musica — to completely renovate the exterior and interior of the building in an Art Nouveau style.